Pierlam/OpenExcelSdk/README.md

 }
 ```

-# Package available on Nuget
+# source code, documentation and nuget

 OpenExcelSdk library is packaged as a nuget ready to use: